-Figure 15a.
+Figure 14.
 Read from or Writing to Device Registers

-10. SD/OE Polarity and Global Shutdown - These buttons have a global impact on the device's operation.
+9. I2C Reset, SD/OE Polarity and Global Shutdown- There are buttons in the left side of the window, as shown below.
+They have a global impact on the device's operation.

-Figure 16.
+Figure 15.
 Buttons for Global Shutdown and SD/OE Polarity Control

 The CLKSEL and SD/OE pins are simulated, the way that the input reference is simulated.
 That allows the user to see how the part will behave according to the pin states in combination with the bit settings.
 If the En Global Shutdown (SD) bit is 1, then applying voltage to the SD/OE pin will cause a "global shutdown".
 It just puts all the outputs into a HI-Z state.
 It doesn't shut down power to the part.
 The PLL and dividers are still running.
 If the SD bit is 0, then SD/OE Polarity (SP bit) determines whether the SD/OE pin is active high (SP=0) or active low (SP=1).
-If it's active high, it puts the outputs into a HI-LO (off) state (OUT0 is single ended and just HI), unless the OE bit of an output is low.
+If it's active high, it puts the outputs into a HI-LO (off) state, (OUT0 is single ended and just HI) unless the OE bit of an output is low.
 In which case nothing happens to that output.
 As long as the SD/OE pin is not active (remembering that active high or low depends on the SP bit), the OE bits on each output do nothing.
 But when SP is active, then a low OE bit will keep its output active.
 (OE is active low.)
 Unless the OS# bit is 0.
 That will always turn an output off (HI-Z).

 Pin 7 (SD/OE) of the device is a dual-function pin.
 When SH bit (bit 0 of register 0x10) is "1", this pin is SD (shutdown) and when SH bit is "0", this pin is OE (output enable).
 The active polarity of the pin when it's configured as OE is determined by SP bit (bit 1 of register 0x10).
-Thus, if the checkbox SD/OE Polarity is Please refer to Table 4 in 5P49V6901 datasheet for output status control details.
+Thus, if the checkbox SD/OE Polarity is Please refer to Table 4 in 5P49V5901A datasheet for output status control details.